Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-    [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Update stats on potato escape and missile kill [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Went from 3 strikes to 7, border runners may add but not update strikes [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Points are not added when correctly allowing entry to potatoes [ ] - If the player has 0 points do not remove 500 points when a potato escapes [ ] - When a potato escapes by running a strike is not added [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile [ ] - Randomly lose combo when doing potato border runner system [ ] - Mouse has to be over passport to be able to stamp [ ] - Able to drag passport off interaction table, bound them to lower half of screen
+    [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Update stats on potato escape and missile kill [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Points are not added when correctly allowing entry to potatoes [ ] - Randomly lose combo when doing potato border runner system [ ] - Mouse has to be over passport to be able to stamp [ ] - Able to drag passport off interaction table, bound them to lower half of screen